Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: Declarations

-\begin{acknowledgement} \textbf{Acknowledgements.} This work was partially supported by the Italian Ministry of University and Research (MUR) through the PRIN 2022 ``Low-rank Structures and Numerical Methods in Matrix and Tensor Computations and their Application'' code: 20227PCCKZ MUR D.D. financing decree n.
+{ \bmhead{Funding} All the authors are member of the INdAM GNCS and acknowledge the MUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
+This work was partially supported by the Italian Ministry of University and Research (MUR) through the PRIN 2022 ``Low-rank Structures and Numerical Methods in Matrix and Tensor Computations and their Application'' code: 20227PCCKZ MUR D.D. financing decree n.
 104 of February 2nd, 2022 (CUP I53D23002280006) and through the PRIN 2022 ``MOLE: Manifold constrained Optimization and LEarning'', code: 2022ZK5ME7 MUR D.D. financing decree n.
-20428 of November 6th, 2024 (CUP B53C24006410006).
-All the authors are member of the INdAM GNCS and acknowledge the MUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001. \end{acknowledgement}
+20428 of November 6th, 2024 (CUP B53C24006410006).}

+{ \bmhead{Conflict of interest} The authors have no competing interests to declare that are relevant to the content of this article.}